Perdu/nv14_TAS/README.md

 ## Todo
 - add a generic .sol file to unlock all levels and be able to work episode-per-episode
-- make a script to extract a demo from the .sol file, or write backwards script to transform libTAS input into demo
 - make lua scripts to get information such as x;y positions, speed etc.
 - TAS the remaining 450 levels ;)